biohackathon2021/project-12/paper.md

 To visualize the network the nodes and edges file was imported into Gephi [@ICWSM09154].

 # Results
+: The top three men and women with the largest number of co-collectors

 Table 1
 | Name | Wikidata Q-number | Wikipedia link |